Little Mister H is due in July. And when he arrives his nursery will occupy the smallest room in the house.

 7. Striped cotton rug – rainbow, £60.00 (currently £30.00) from Great Little Trading Co.

 8. Grimm’s 23cm conical tower, £20.00 from Little Acorns to Mighty Oaks.

 9. A Little Lovely Company white mini cloud light, £10.00 from Mini Maison.

 10. Hot air balloon felt baby mobile, £25.00 from Mini Maison.

 11. Alphabet Letter Papercut by Mook Designs, £40.00 from Not on the High Street.

 I have also produced a little video about our plans to transform this small room into a beautiful nursery.
 But be warned this video does show the unpleasant current state of the room.

 This is the before video.
 Then once the nursery is decorated in June I will produce an after video.
 I hope that the transformation will be huge.

-Do you have any tips for how to use this small space wisely?
+Do you have any tips on how to use this small space wisely?
 Or maybe you have some ideas on how we can make Little Mister H’s nursery amazing?
 I would love to hear in the comments.

-Disclaimer: This is a collaborative post and my entrance into the #UrbanebyBoori blogger competition but all thoughts and words are entirely my own.
+This is a collaborative post and my entrance into the #UrbanebyBoori blogger competition but all thoughts and words are entirely my own.
 And this post represents our true plans for Little Mister H’s nursery.